morewines/refund-calculator-bigcommerce/README.md

 ## Getting Started

-The live web app is behind an access key however, feel free to run a local version with an access code of your choosing and your own BigCommerce API credentials.
+The live web app is behind an access key.
+However, feel free to run a local version by setting your own access code and BigCommerce API credentials in your environment variables.

 ## Next Steps